TrenchBoot/linux/Documentation/x86/secure-launch.rst

 Description:

 This error indicates the MLE image is not covered by the low PMR [2]_ range.
-The PMR values are set by the pre-launch environment so the issue originates there.
+The PMR values are set by the pre-launch environment so the issue most likely originates there.
 It could also be the sign of an attempted attack.

 ======  =======================
 Name:   SL_ERROR_INITRD_TOO_BIG